Fatigue Improvement Programme – Wake Up to Revised Fatigue Management

 - Fatigue is a high risk in Network Rail, due to complex rostering, shift working and long working hours,

-- The industry has suffered from a number of accidents, since 1988 there have been 52 fatalities and 612 persons injured where fatigue was noted as a contributory factor,
+- The industry has suffered from a number of incidents and accidents, since 1988 there have been 52 fatalities and 612 persons injured where fatigue was noted as a contributory factor,

 - We want to improve the way we support and educate our workforce.